Yuxia-liu/Yuxia-liu.github.io/index.md

 Here is **Yuxi Liu (刘禹希)**.<br>

-I am currently pursuing a Master's degree in Computational Communication at the School of Journalism and Communication, Nanjing University, under the supervision of Professor Wang Chengjun.
+I am currently pursuing a Master's degree in Computational Communication at the School of Journalism and Communication, Nanjing University, under the supervision of Professor Cheng-Jun Wang.
 My academic focus lies at the intersection of communication studies and computational methods, with a particular passion for computational narrative—a field I find compelling for its ability to explore story structures, narrative diffusion, and audience engagement through quantitative analysis..

 ---